-This is my first post of the year, and I am hoping it will help anyone who is currently feeling stuck.
-I have to confess that I just recently experienced the feeling of being “stuck” for the first time in a while.
+I recently experienced feeling stuck for the first time in a while.
 But how could this possibly happen?
 Before Christmas, everything was going very well.
-I made many sales, I had a great workout routine, and my writing was just flowing.
-I had set goals for the new year that inspired and excited me, but I just didn’t know how to start.
-I was feeling overwhelmed.
+I made many sales, I had a great workout routine, and my writing was flowing.
+I had set goals for the new year that inspired me, but I just didn’t know how to start.
 It was January 2nd, and I was sitting on the couch thinking, “Now what?”.

 I started to ask myself questions in order to figure out how this feeling of “stuckness” landed in my living room.
 I then realized that I had lost what I call “success momentum.”
-After having taking two weeks of no work at all, I was feeling a bit of a “hangover”.
+After having taking two weeks of no work at all, I was feeling a bit of a “hangover.”
 And when I say no work at all, I mean it: no emails, no writing, no marketing, and no exercise.
-Most of what I did for two weeks was traveling and eating delicious food.
+Most of what I did for two weeks was stuffing my mouth with delicious food.
 So this was my diagnosis: a holiday hangover.
 I wanted to exercise, but I was feeling heavy.
 I wanted to write, but I was feeling blocked.
 There was no way I could get 45 min of exercise done or even write 500 words.
 I realized that if I wanted to be back in the game, I had to execute a plan.

 First, I started to take baby steps.
-Yep, those famous baby steps we often hear productivity gurus talk about.
-How does one take baby steps?
-By breaking a big goal into small achievable goals, and taking it one day at a time.
+I broke big goals into small achievable goals and worked on them one day at a time.
 When it comes to my workout routine, my baby steps went like this: on January 3rd, I started out by waking up my body with a beginner’s yoga workout on YouTube.
 On January 4th, I did 15 minutes of this 45 min cardio workout.
 Phew!
 That one was hard, but I made it.
 On January 5th, my body asked for 30 min of the same workout video.
 And guess what happened on January 6th?
 I completed the whole video, and got 45 min of exercise done!

 I then applied the same idea to my writing.
-I didn’t feel like writing an entire blog post at any point during the past week, so instead I wrote short posts for my Facebook page.
+I didn’t feel like writing an entire blog post at any point during the past week, so instead, I wrote short posts for my Facebook page.
 One day I wrote 300 words, and the next day I wrote 500.
 And now, this post contains 980 words!
-Pretty amazing huh?
+Pretty good huh?

 I would love to hear from you.
 Did you also feel behind when the new year started?
 Or have you been slaying your goals since day 1?
 What does your work rhythm look like?
 Leave a comment below!